CenterForAssessment/NCME_2022_Training_Session/README.md

 ### Summary and next steps: April 11, 4:30 to 5:00 pm (Damian Betebenner)

-### Missing Data (Part 2): April 11, 1 to 3 pm (Adam VanIwaarden)
+### Missing Data (Part 2): April 11, 1 to 2:50 pm (Adam VanIwaarden)

-Multiple Imputation and Propensity Score Matching: A substantial issue associated with assessment data from 2021 was whether aggregate results
-(e.g., school level results) could be compared to previous year due to missing data (non-tested students) and changing enrollment.
+Multiple Imputation: A substantial issue associated with assessment data from 2021 was whether aggregate results (e.g., school level results) could be compared to previous year due to missing data (non-tested students) and changing enrollment.
 As part of our work with states we developed numerous multiple imputation procedures to help understand missing data as well as propensity score matching procedures to accommodate changing enrollment.
 Students will learn about these procedures and use example data to see how missing data can interfere with inferences one makes from assessment data.

+### Break: April 11, 2:50 to 3:00

 ### Academic Impact (Part 2): April 11, 3 to 4:30 pm (Damian Betebenner)